-- political, legal and economic changes, crises or instability and civil unrest in foreign markets; - currency conversion risks and exchange rate and interest rate fluctuations; - trade and travel disputes or restrictions, government sanctions, import or export tariffs or other restrictions imposed by the U.S. government or by the governments of the countries in which we do business; - complex, varying and changing government regulations and legal standards and requirements, particularly with respect to price protection, competition practices, export control regulations and restrictions, customs and tax requirements, immigration, anti-boycott regulations, data privacy, intellectual property, anti-corruption and environmental compliance, including U.S. customs and export regulations and restrictions, International Traffic in Arms Regulations and the Foreign Corrupt Practices Act; - economic disruption from terrorism and threats of terrorism and the response to them by the U.S. and its allies; - increased managerial complexities, including different employment practices and labor issues; - greater difficulty enforcing intellectual property rights and weaker laws protecting such rights; - natural disasters or pandemics; - transportation disruptions and delays and increases in labor and transportation costs; - changes to foreign taxes, tariffs and freight rates; - · fluctuations in raw material costs and energy costs; - greater difficulty in accounts receivable collections and longer collection periods; and - costs associated with our foreign defined benefit pension plans.
+- political, legal and economic changes, crises or instability and civil unrest in foreign markets; - currency conversion risks and exchange rate and interest rate fluctuations; - trade policy, trade, travel, export or taxation disputes or restrictions, government sanctions, import or export tariffs or other restrictions imposed by the U.S. government or by the governments of the countries in which we do business, particularly in China; - complex, varying and changing government regulations and legal standards and requirements, particularly with respect to price protection, competition practices, export control regulations and restrictions, customs and tax requirements, immigration, anti-boycott regulations, data privacy, intellectual property, anti-corruption and environmental compliance, including U.S. customs and export regulations and restrictions, International Traffic in Arms Regulations and the Foreign Corrupt Practices Act; - economic disruption from terrorism and threats of terrorism and the response to them by the U.S. and its allies; - · increased managerial complexities, including different employment practices and labor issues; - · changes in immigration laws, regulations and procedures and enforcement practices of various government agencies; - greater difficulty enforcing intellectual property rights and weaker laws protecting such rights; - natural disasters or pandemics; - transportation disruptions and delays and increases in labor and transportation costs; - changes to foreign taxes, tariffs and freight rates; - fluctuations in raw material costs and energy costs; - greater difficulty in accounts receivable collections and longer collection periods; and - · costs associated with our foreign defined benefit pension plans.